UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 In other words, we want to apply the `max` function *row-wise.*
 Before we use `.apply`, we will again use `loc[]` to select only the count columns so we can see all the columns in the data frame's output easily in the book.
-So for this demonstration, the data set we are operating on looks like this:
+So for this demonstration, the data set we are operating on looks like this.

 ```{code-cell} ipython3
 region_lang.loc[:, ["most_at_home", "most_at_work"]]